ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 <!-- TODO: Add links to the configuration file for these items -->

-- I've added a specific Blog vocab list to ensure proper capitalization of rOpenSci projects and (not to mention "rOpenSci" 😉)
+- I've added a [specific Blog vocab list](https://github.com/ropensci/roweb3/blob/main/.vale-styles/config/vocabularies/Blog/accept.txt) to ensure proper capitalization of rOpenSci projects and (not to mention "rOpenSci" 😉)
-- I've turned off a lot of specific rules which are a bit too aggressive for a blog which allows people to write casually and informally as they like (including using words like "very" 😄).
+- I've [turned off a lot of specific rules](https://github.com/ropensci/roweb3/blob/4d7e22b1487a589b3e639109aa5fdc320acf21ff/.vale.ini#L18) which are a bit too aggressive for a blog which allows people to write casually and informally as they like (including using words like "very" 😄).
 - I've created custom rules to modify existing rules [^5]
-- I've created custom rules to enforce our style guide, like using Title Case for blog post titles[^6], sentence case for subheadings, and using relative links for ropensci.org pages.
+- I've created custom rules to enforce our style guide, like using [Title Case](https://github.com/ropensci/roweb3/blob/main/.vale-styles/rOpenSci/title.yml) for blog post titles[^6], sentence case for subheadings, and using [relative links](https://github.com/ropensci/roweb3/blob/main/.vale-styles/rOpenSci/ropensci_links.yml) for ropensci.org pages.

 [^5]: For example, [`alex`](https://github.com/get-alex/alex) worries that the word "Mexican" is racist, but at rOpenSci, it's usually stated with pride and I don't want Vale to flag our community members for mentioning their nationality 😅

 [^6]: But awesomely, we can enforce this rule for English, but not Spanish posts!
-    (ADD LINK TO LINE)

 This is just the start!
 I imagine the more I use these rules the more fine tuning I'll do.